andrasfelfoldi/FakeSudokuPuzzleGenerator/README.md

 # FakeSudokuPuzzleGenerator
-FakeSudokuPuzzleGenerator generates a unique solution sudoku puzzle by shuffling around and slightly altering already existing unique solution sudoku puzzles.
+FakeSudokuPuzzleGenerator generates unique solution sudoku puzzles by randomly altering already existing unique solution sudoku puzzles serving as base puzzles.
+All of the alterations guarantee that the newly generated sudoku puzzles remain unique solution puzzles with similar difficulty as the base puzzles.

+Its called **Fake**SudokuPuzzleGenerator because it does not use backtracking or any similar algorithm to generate the puzzles, it just alters some already existing ones.
+Since the number of possible alterations that can be performed on a single sudoku puzzle is very high, the fact that the new puzzles are generated using some base puzzles should not be noticeable, so every generated puzzle should feel new.

 # License